FEDERAL MONEY TRANSACTION and FEDERAL MONEY LAUNDERING INVESTIGATIONS

 Money Laundering is a federal offence that involves disguising origins for illegally obtained money.
 FEDERAL MONEY LAUNDERING that stems from criminal environment becomes legitimate through various criminal activities within national economy or worldwide.

-    FEDERAL MONEY LAUNDERING is a criminal offence that is punished in various ways depending on the amount of money and the level that the money was laundered on.
-In the United States the war against money laundering is split up in two ways:
+FEDERAL MONEY LAUNDERING is a criminal offence.
+It is punishable in various ways depending on the amount of money and level at which the money was laundered.
+In the United States, the war against money laundering is split up in two ways:

 The transactions that raise the most concern are the ones that involve large amounts of cash that exceed $10,000 dollars.
 Transactions like that will be reported on the Currency Transaction Report (CTR) that will then set out to determine who is the person behind the transaction as well as where the cash is going.
 Also the Suspicious Activities Report (SAR) is filed when the individual makes frequent cash deposits at different bank locations and that are broken down in small cash sums.
 Businesses like automotive dealerships that receive cash that exceeds $10,000 must file 8300 Form with the IRS to report the cash source.

 What penalties can one be facing if convicted of money laundering?

 There are several different federal statutes that money laundering can be prosecuted under.
 Most common examples are wire fraud, mail fraud, conspiracy, or money laundering.
 It can be prosecuted as mail fraud or wire fraud depending on the unlawful activity.
 The punishment for money laundering activities depends on the particular charges and varies for case to case, but in most cases, defendants face extensive prison sentence.